pieces-app/pieces-os-client-sdk-for-python/README.md

 # Enter a context with an instance of the ApiClient
 with pieces_os_client.ApiClient(configuration) as api_client:
-    # Create an instance of the WellKnownApi class
+    # Create an instance of the WellKnown API
     api_instance = pieces_os_client.WellKnownApi(api_client)

     try:
-        # Retrieve the (wellknown) health of the Pieces OS
+        # Retrieve the (wellknown) health of your Pieces OS server
         api_response = api_instance.get_well_known_health()
         print("The response of WellKnownApi().get_well_known_health:")
         print(api_response) # Response: ok